⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Managerial training takes time, so you need to know what positions you’ll need to cover by developing your employees for at least 1 year ahead.

-Modern companies have a strategic plan of development for 5-10 years ahead and tactical plan for at least 1 year ahead.
-This tactical plan almost always provides for new job titles.
+Modern companies have a strategic plan of development for 5-10 years ahead and a tactical plan for at least 1 year ahead.
+This tactical plan almost always provides for new job-specific titles.

-Top management should align such “job title demand” with L&D department.
-In its turn, L&D department will look for internal staff that can be developed to fit the role and proposes them to pass the appropriate course.
+Top management should align such “job title demand” with the learning and development department.
+In its turn, the L&D department will look for internal staff that can be developed to fit the role and propose them to pass the appropriate course.

 The managerial training program obviously needs to be aligned with job title preferences/requirements.